Virus Scan at Boot Time

 Customize Installation to open the install options window.

 Why Boot Time Scan?

 When you execute a malware there is virtually no way of knowing what exactly that malware does.
 It can disseminate itself to other parts of the Hard Disk, it can move, delete, shuffle your files, it can do anything.

-For this reason the Avast scan mode I most use (and it is one of the reasons I prefer Avast) is the Boot Time Scan.
-This scan start even before Windows loads, basically it is a scan that is performed in Safe Mode and the chances of removing the malware in this basic state are higher.
+For this reason the Avast scan mode I most use is the Boot Time Scan.
+This scan will load even before Windows and the malware start, and the chances of removing the malware are way higher.